elig-45/bludit-edit-author/README.md

 ## Usage

 - Open any page (new or existing) in the Bludit admin.
-- The "Author" field will now be editable (not greyed out anymore).
+- The "Author" field is replaced by a select2 dropdown of existing users.
-- Start typing: you will see autocomplete suggestions based on existing users.
+- Start typing to search; only existing users can be selected (no custom values).
 - Select an author and save the page.
 - The page author (`username`) will be updated accordingly.

 ## Limitations / Notes

 - Only admin users are allowed to change the author.
-- If the username typed does not match an existing user, the plugin will not change the author.
+- Selection is restricted to existing users; custom author names are not accepted.
 - The plugin does not modify core files, it only uses hooks.

 ## Development